Tax Outturn Data

 Monthly tax outturn data are published here usually just over six weeks after the end of the month, shortly after they are reported to Ministers.

-Total unconsolidated tax receipts for the six months ended December 2013 were $42 million (0.1%) above the 2013 Half Year Economic and Fiscal Update (2013 HYEFU) forecast and $1.9 billion (7.0%) higher than the same period last year.
+Total unconsolidated tax receipts for the eight months ended February 2014 were $249 million (0.6%) below the 2013 Half Year Economic and Fiscal Update (2013 HYEFU) forecast and $2.8 billion (6.7%) higher than the same period last year.

-Total unconsolidated tax revenue for the six months ended December 2013 was $126 million (0.4%) below the 2013 Half Year Economic and Fiscal Update (2013 HYEFU) forecast and $2.2 billion (7.2%) greater than the same period last year.
-All major tax types were close to forecast.
-For further details refer to the Financial Statements of the Government of New Zealand for the Six Months Ended 31 December 2013.
+Total unconsolidated tax revenue for the eight months ended February 2014 was $586 million (1.3%) below the 2013 Half Year Economic and Fiscal Update (2013 HYEFU) forecast and $2.1 billion (5.0%) greater than the same period last year.
+There were notable negative variances against forecast in GST (-$259 million), net individuals’ taxes (-$233 million) and Customs and excise duties (-$122 million).
+For further details, refer to the Financial Statements of the Government of New Zealand for the Eight Months Ended 28 February 2014.

 The figures reported in the spreadsheets below are on an unconsolidated basis, summing to total tax, and differ from the figures reported in the monthly financial statements of Government.
 The monthly financial statements are prepared on a consolidated basis, meaning they eliminate tax transactions between Departments, State-owned enterprises and Crown entities.
 The eliminations are included in Section III in the Monthly History spreadsheet for comparison with the figures in the financial statements of the Government.